kecman/view/PLAN.md

 - [XXL] Build and add bindings for gmp
 - [XXL] Hotload the C++ bindings, and console commands, so you can keep same UI state while you iterate on your code
 - [XXL] Hotload jai code so that you can keep state while you change your algorithm
+- [Robustness] Just log warnings and ignore the context allocator if it's not malloc, or create a new polygon allocated with malloc if passing to c
+- [Rendering] Distribute shaders with source for hot loading/editing them.
+Pass them lots of unused data then